-We are working to ensure that Scotland's voice is heard within the negotiations for the UK to leave the EU, and to ensure our interests in Europe are understood and protected.
+We are working to ensure that Scotland's voice is heard within the negotiations for the UK to leave the European Union (EU), and to ensure our interests in Europe are understood and protected.

-- advocating that the UK remain within the European Single Market, which supports 80,000 jobs in Scotland and many more throughout the UK
+advocating that the UK remain within the European Single Market and Customs Union, which supports 80,000 jobs in Scotland and many more throughout the UK

-- in the event of a 'hard Brexit', supporting a differentiated solution which will enable Scotland to remain within the single market while the rest of the UK leaves
+pursuing a differentiated solution that will enable Scotland to remain within the single market if the rest of the UK leaves

 The white paper Scotland's Place in Europe outlines our priorities in full.